-- (11) This Regulation does not require Member States to introduce identity cards or residence documents where they are not provided for under national law, nor does it affect the competence of the Member States to issue, under national law, other residence documents which fall outside the scope of Union law, for example residence cards issued to all residents on the territory regardless of their nationality. - (12) This Regulation does not prevent Member States from accepting, in a non-discriminatory manner, documents other than travel documents, for identification purposes, such as driving licences. - (13) Identification documents issued to citizens whose rights of free movement have been restricted in accordance with Union or national law, and which expressly indicate that they cannot be used as travel documents, should not be considered as falling within the scope of this Regulation. - (14) Travel documents compliant with part 5 of International Civil Aviation Organization (ICAO) Document 9303 on Machine Readable Travel Documents, (seventh edition, 2015) ('ICAO Document 9303'), which do not serve identification purposes in the issuing Member States, such as the passport card issued by Ireland, should not be considered as falling within the scope of this Regulation.
+- (10) This Regulation does not prevent Member States from accepting, in a non-discriminatory manner, documents other than travel documents for identification purposes, such as driving licences. - (11) Identification documents issued to citizens whose right of free movement has been restricted in accordance with Union or national law, and which expressly indicate that they cannot be used as travel documents, should not be considered as falling within the scope of this Regulation. - (12) Travel documents compliant with part 5 of International Civil Aviation Organization (ICAO) Document 9303 on Machine Readable Travel Documents (seventh edition, 2015) ('ICAO Document 9303'), that do not serve identification purposes in the issuing Member States, such as the passport card issued by Ireland, should not be considered as falling within the scope of this Regulation. - (13) The reference in this Regulation to ICAO Document 9303 should not be understood as preventing Member States from applying the specifications of subsequent editions.

-- (15) This Regulation does not affect the use of identity cards and residence documents with eID function by Member States for other purposes, nor does it affect the rules laid down in Regulation (EU) No 910/2014 of the European Parliament and of the Council1, which provides for Union-wide mutual recognition of electronic identifications in access to public services and which helps citizens who are moving to another Member State, by requiring mutual recognition of electronic identification conditions.
-Improved identity cards should ensure easier identification and contribute to better access to services. - (16) Proper verification of identity cards and residence documents requires that Member States use the correct title for each type of document covered by this Regulation.
-In order to facilitate the checking of documents covered by this Regulation in other Member States, the document title should also appear in at least one additional official language of the institutions of the Union.
-Where Member States already use, for identity cards, well-established designations other than the title 'identity card', they should be able to continue to do so in their official language or languages.
+- (14) This Regulation does not affect the use of identity cards and residence documents with eID function by Member States for other purposes, nor does it affect the rules laid down in Regulation (EU) No 910/2014 of the European Parliament and of the Council3, which provides for Union-wide mutual recognition of electronic identifications in access to public services and which helps citizens who are moving to another Member State by requiring mutual recognition of electronic identification means subject to certain conditions.
+Improved identity cards should ensure easier identification and contribute to better access to services. - (15) Proper verification of identity cards and residence documents requires that Member States use the correct title for each type of document covered by this Regulation.
+In order to facilitate the checking of documents covered by this Regulation in other Member States, the document title should also appear in at least one additional official language of the Union.
+Where Member States already use, for identity cards, well-established designations other than the title 'Identity card', they should be able to continue to do so in their official language or languages.
 However, no new designations should be introduced in the future.

-Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.
-73).
+3 Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.8.2014, p.
+73, ELI: http://data.europa.eu/eli/reg/2014/910/oj).